scikit-bio/scikit-bio/doc/README.md

 these conventions, there are a few things to keep in mind:

-- When documenting a class, only public methods and attributes are included in the built documentation.
-If a method or attribute starts with an underscore, it will not be included in the list of class members.
+- When documenting a class, only public methods and attributes are included in the built documentation by default.
+If a method or attribute starts with an underscore, it is assumed to be private.
+If you want a private method to be included in the built documentation (e.g., you want to document "special" methods such as ```__getitem__```), add the following line to the method's
+  docstring:

+    ```
+    .. shownumpydoc
+    ```
+  (we recommend placing this at the end of the docstring for consistency)

 - When documenting a class, include the ```Parameters``` and ```Attributes``` sections in the class docstring, instead of in the ```__init__``` docstring.
   While numpydoc technically supports either form,